 You can only have one Audience Look Action per slide.

 The Stage Screen feature provides a “foldback”/“confidence” monitor so that the people on stage can receive information such as the Current and Next slides, clocks, timers, notes, chord charts, and even custom messages that only they can see.
 Stage screens continue to evolve and ProPresenter has even more flexibility now than ever before as to what components can be sent to these screens.

 To setup these layouts, you will need to open the Stage Layout Editor.
-To open this, you can hit Command-4 on Mac or Control-4 on PC or go to Screens>Edit Layouts... in the menubar, or click on More along the toolbar and selecting Stage Editor.
+To open this, you can hit Command-4 on Mac or Control-4 on Windows, go to Screens>Edit Layouts... in the menubar, or click on More along the toolbar and selecting Stage Editor.

 The Stage Layout Editor works similarly to the main Slide Editor, adding more options for linking to other parts of the program.
 To create a new layout, you can choose from a premade layout or add a blank layout by hitting the + button in the upper left of the Editor in the Slide Navigator.

 There are three basic formatting options on the Stage Layout when you have no objects selected on it.

 The Stage Layout Editor is similar to the Slide Editor in that you have a lot of flexibility as to the different items you can add onto your Layout.
 This primarily uses the Linked Text and Fill options in the Editor to send different portions of the program's data to the Stage Screen at any given time.
 To add an object to the Layout, click on the + button in the upper left of the Editor's Canvas, just as you do in the main Slide Editor.
 Linked Objects will show in the Layout Editor window with a yellow outline and yellow text at the upper left of the object bounds will show what the Object is linked to.